-With its 750 miles of total coastline presenting idyllic beaches, clear, warm waters, and some of the best surfing, fishing, diving, and snorkeling spots on earth, of course, many people associate Hawaii’s opportunities for outdoor recreation with the water.
-But if you fail to look inland, you’re missing out.
+With its 750 miles of total coastline presenting idyllic beaches, clear, warm waters, and some of the best surfing, fishing, diving, and snorkeling spots on earth, many people associate Hawaii’s opportunities for outdoor recreation with the water.
+But if you fail to look inland, you’re missing out — big time.

 Like the biggest mountain on earth, if you measure Mauna Kea from its base under the ocean to its summit at 13,803 feet above sea level.
 Like Hi’ilawe Falls, a waterfall with a main drop some 1,200 feet in height.
 Like miles of perfectly pristine beaches completely devoid of human development.